-The Salmon fishing season is now in Mid season on the mighty Tay in Perthshire, Scotland as we enter mid June and we have been encountering some heavy rain at times at long last resulting in fresh water in the
+The Salmon fishing season is now in Summer on the mighty Tay in Perthshire, Scotland as we enter late July and we have been encountering some heavy rain at times resulting in fresh water in the river.
+The river

-river.
-The river has been low for quite a period but the rain has brought the river up and it is now dropping back nicely.
-The lower river levels have not stopped fish running and triggering off reasonable
+has been low for quite a period but the rain has brought the river up and it is now dropping back nicely.
+The lower river levels have not stopped fish running and triggering off reasonable catches, however the

-catches, however the increased flows have helped even further.
-We have had unsettled conditions over the past week which hopefully will continue to give more optimism and now there has been some rain as well at
+increased flows have helped even further.
+We have had some unsettled conditions in recent times with rain raising the river but that has now settled which hopefully will continue to give more optimism plus a

-long last rising river levels considerably.
-The weather hopefully will remain reasonable to give a greater chance of producing some sport and some early "Bars of Silver" if you are prepared to brave the
+reasonable summer run is in progress.
+The weather hopefully will remain reasonable to give a greater chance of producing some sport and some summer "Bars of Silver".

 On the nature front the Sand Martins, Swifts and Swallows have are in the skies, Ospreys are being seen, Ducks have their first and second broods of young and Sand Pipers are on the river banks.
 Wild flowers are in bloom, it is truly magical to be salmon fishing in Perthshire on the banks of the silvery Tay.

-Currently the river is at better levels after rain recently and setting back with improving conditions (below 2' on the Ballathie gauge) to hopefully encourage more late spring salmon to run.
+Currently the river is at better levels after rain recently and setting back with improving conditions (Just above 1' on the Ballathie gauge) to hopefully encourage more summer salmon to run.